codefellows/seattle-ops-102d9/class-06/README.md

 ### Experimentation and Discovery Ideas
   - Provide some ideas here for how the instructor can be interactive with the students
   - Can this be built using the Socratic method?
-  - Can we use breakout or small group sessions -->
+  - Can we use breakout or small group sessions
+  - What is the difference between IPv4 and IPv6? -->

 ## Learning Objectives